A Lepton-specific Universal Seesaw Model with Left-Right Symmetry: Model and Lagrangian

-Quite clearly, in the model the $Z_R$ is heavier than the $W_R$ and therefore a strong limit on the $W_R$ mass from experiments would mean an indirect bound exists on the $Z_R$ gauge boson too.
+Quite clearly, in this model the $Z_R$ is heavier than the $W_R$ and therefore a strong limit on the $W_R$ mass from experiments would mean an indirect bound exists on the $Z_R$ gauge boson too.